OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira-align.md

     - In the field configuration, the **sync when** should be configured to create only.
 - When Jira Align is source endpoint:
   - Conflict detection is not supported for 'State' field in the 'Epic' entity type.

-*When Jira Align is source endpoint, below entities will be synchronized without history.
+- When Jira Align is source endpoint, below entities will be synchronized without history.
 They will be synchronized with the entity state/details available at the time of synchronization.*
   - Product, Value Stream, Release Vehicle, Snapshot, Region, Portfolio, Theme, Program, Program Increment, Team, Sprint

-*In case of One to Many links from Epic to Capability and Capability to Feature, configure link from child to parent, that is from Capability to Epic and enable **fail if not found** criteria.*
+- In case of One to Many links from Epic to Capability and Capability to Feature, configure link from child to parent, that is from Capability to Epic and enable **fail if not found** criteria.*
-**Reason: API limitation from Jira Align.**
+  - **Reason**: API limitation from Jira Align.**

-*When a link is added from Epic to Feature or vice versa, an additional update is needed as the last updated time of the entity does not change by adding link.*
+- When a link is added from Epic to Feature or vice versa, an additional update is needed as the last updated time of the entity does not change by adding link.*

 # Appendix